 Those under 20

-- Under 20 years of age - NCEA Level 2 in Mathematics, English, and Physics or General Science, or New Zealand Certificate in Electrical Engineering Theory (Level 3), or equivalent.
+- NCEA Level 2 in Maths, English, and Physics or General Science, or New Zealand Certificate in Electrical Engineering Theory (Level 3), or equivalent.

 Skills for tertiary study (including literacy and numeracy) may be acquired through study, work and/or life experience.
 Students who can demonstrate these skills may be approved for alternative entry.
 Literacy and numeracy assessments are available.